marmelab/react-admin/docs/Actions.md

 **Tip**: You can avoid storing data in the Redux state by storing data in a component state instead.
 It's much less complicated to deal with, and more performant, too.
 Use the global state only when you really need to.

+## List Bulk Actions

+Almost everything we saw before is true for custom `List` bulk actions too, with the following few differences:

+* They receive the following props: `resource`, `selectedIds` and `filterValues`
+* They do not receive the current record in the `record` prop as there are many of them.
+* They must be implemented as a material-ui [`MenuItem`](http://www.material-ui.com/#/components/menu).

+You can find a complete example in the `List` documentation, in the [`bulk-actions`](/List.html#bulk-actions) section.

 ## Conclusion

 Which style should you choose for your own action buttons?